Bidyanus bidyanus: Conservation

 As recently as the 1970s, silver perch abounded in the entire Murray-Darling Basin, vast though it is.
 Since then, however, they have undergone a mysterious, rapid and catastrophic decline.
 Silver perch have now declined close to the point of extinction in the wild.
 Based on simple catchment area estimates, the silver perch has disappeared from 87% of its former range.
 Only one sizeable, clearly viable and self-sustaining population now survives in their natural range, in the central reaches of the Murray River.
 For these reasons, the Australian federal government listed wild silver perch as threatened under national environmental law, initially as critically endangered (2013) and subsequently as endangered (2024).
 Silver perch are bred extensively in aquaculture but these domesticated strains and captive populations are of little use in ensuring the species' survival in the wild.
 Such aquacultured silver perch are regularly stocked into numerous artificial impoundments, and occasionally rivers, where, without exception, they fail to establish self-sustaining populations.

 Reasons for the catastrophic decline of silver perch are only partially understood.
-Dams, weirs and river regulation and the virtual removal of annual spring floods appear to have removed the conditions silver perch need to breed and recruit successfully on a large scale.
+Dams, weirs and river regulation and the virtual removal of annual spring floods appear to have removed the conditions silver perch need to breed and recruit successfully on a large geographic scale.
 However, silver perch are also noted to spawn on very small river rises and these too have been affected by river regulation.

-Dams and weirs have also blocked the migrations of spawning adults and juveniles.
+Dams and weirs block the migrations of spawning adults and juveniles.
 Silver perch recruitment and population dynamics occur over scales of hundreds of kilometres, and migration is critical.
 This is reflected in movement/migration records for the species, the most notable being: